Plazide/fauna-gql-upload/README.md

 ### You might need `faunadb@>=4.0.0`
 It is still possible to upload resources with versions before `4.0.0`, but if you are configuring access providers in your project, you will have to use `faunadb@>=4.0.0` since that's when the `AccessProvider` and `CreateAccessProvider` functions where added.

-The version of `faunadb` specified in `peerDependencies` uses `>=4.0.0`, but if you won't be using access providers you should still be able to install older versions.
+The version of `faunadb` specified in `peerDependencies` is `>=4.0.0`, but if you won't be using access providers you should still be able to install older versions.
 You'll just have to ignore the "incorrect peer depencency" warnings.

+### Changing the secret environment variable
+The default environment variable for your FaunaDB admin key used to be `FAUNADB_SECRET`.
+This has now changed to `FGU_SECRET`.

+If you have previously used the default environment variable you now need to either:

+- Rename `FAUNADB_SECRET` to `FGU_SECRET` in your environment file
+- Or set the `secretEnv` property in `.fauna.json` to `FAUNADB_SECRET`

 ## Install
 Fauna GQL Upload needs a local installation of `faunadb`.
 That means you need to install both packages.